- July 29, 2020

 Seven Steps of CE-Marking

-Step 1: The first steps towards CE-marking your product is determinig your product’s application and establishing which directives apply to it.
+Step 1: The first steps towards CE-marking your product is determining your product’s application and establishing which directives apply to it.

 Step 2: Applying standards